 Professor Dale Harrow

-Professor Dale Harrow is Chair of the Intelligent Mobility Design Centre (IMDC) and Head of the Intelligent Mobility Design Programme recognised as a global centre of excellence in automotive and design education.
-As a former Dean of the School of Design at the RCA he introduced new Programmes in Service Design and International Programmes in innovation design and championed multi disciplinary design methods through new curriculum development.
+Dale is Chair of the Intelligent Mobility Design Centre (IMDC) and Head of the Intelligent Mobility Design Programme recognised as a global centre of excellence in automotive and design education.

-In December 2003 BBC Top Gear identified Dale at the eighth most important person in the automotive industry (George Bush was no.1 and Bin Laden no. 13!).
+In December 2003 BBC Top Gear identified Dale as the eighth most important person in the automotive industry (George Bush was number one, and Bin Laden number 13).
 Autocar Magazine published ‘Top 100 most Influential Brits’ in May 2004 and identified Dale as number 33 in the world automotive industry.

 Harrow, D. and Coleman, R. (July 2008) ‘Design for patient safety: Future ambulances’, in: S.M.
 Hignett et al (eds), IPS2008 Improving Patient Safety 2008 'From Safe Design to Safe Practice', Cambridge; paper presented at conference